Click Here To Check Out Our

 The top 20 students from the National Exam will participate in a two-week intensive study camp.
 This training includes advanced lectures, problem-solving sessions, and lab work.
 At the end of the camp, four students and two alternates will be selected to represent the U.S. at the International Chemistry Olympiad.

 The selected U.S. team will travel to the International Chemistry Olympiad to compete against the best students from around the world.
-The 2025 IChO will take place in [Host Country TBD].
+The 2026 IChO will take place in Tashkent, Uzbekistan.

 We are incredibly proud of the outstanding academic achievements displayed by high school students in New Haven County and look forward to many more successes of this nature in the years ahead.